Aurelian-C/React-Summary_App/src/markdowns/07_Handling_side_effects/Synchronizing_with_effects.md

 ==Some components need to synchronize with external systems==.
 For example, you might want to control a non-React component based on the React state, set up a server connection, or send an analytics log when a component appears on the screen. ==Effects let you run some code **after rendering** so that you can synchronize your component with some system outside of React==.

+Many Effects also “clean up” after themselves.
+For example, an Effect that sets up a connection to a chat server should return a *cleanup function* that tells React how to disconnect your component from that server.

+In development, React will immediately run and clean up your Effect one extra time.
+This ensures that you don’t forget to implement the cleanup function.

 You will learn:

 - What Effects are